g-g/fpErrorNotifierPlugin/README.markdown

 ## Overview

+This is a fork of (makasim / fpErrorNotifierPlugin )[https://github.com/makasim/fpErrorNotifierPlugin].
+The only change is that it uses app.yml iinstead of notify.yml for configuration because then the configuration is cached.

 The plugin for those people how want to feel confident in your code.
 If something goes wrong you are the first to be notified about it.
 The email not only contains an error message but a bunch of useful information.